Ahmedhaseeb/Library-App/README.md

 `php artisan db:seed`

-Make Sure Your Domain Directly Point the Public Directory Of App If domain is example.com then it must be executing code from the Library App `public` directory.
+Make Sure Your Domain Directly Point the Public Directory Of App<br>
+If domain is example.com then it must be executing code from the Library App `public` directory.

 For installation at local server I recommend you to create a virtual host that points to `public` directory of app.

-Thats It.
+Thats It<br>
 Thanks